 Eye conditions are common than many people may believe.
 As a result, many people are not aware of just how important their eye health is and just how vital annual eye exams are.
 There are plenty of eye conditions that can affect many people and cause vision problems, such as keratoconus.
-Here at New York Cornea Consultants our how much xanax can you give a cat, Dr. Erenhaus, can provide you and your family with the comprehensive eye exams that you need to help identify and treat such conditions and concerns.
+Here at New York Cornea Consultants our eye doctor in Queens NY, Dr. Erenhaus, can provide you and your family with the comprehensive eye exams that you need to help identify and treat such conditions and concerns.

 The best way to know whether you have keratoconus is to make sure that you visit your eye doctor on a regular basis.
-If you exhibit any signs of keratoconus or are simply due for an eye exam, call us and schedule an appointment with our how much xanax can you give a cat at New York Cornea Consultants today.
+If you exhibit any signs of keratoconus or are simply due for an eye exam, call us and schedule an appointment with our eye doctor in Queens NY at New York Cornea Consultants today.

 44-02 Francis Lewis Blvd